GottaYotta/PixelSDK/README.md

 self.present(nav, animated: true, completion: nil)
 ```

-Lastly, implement its delegate method.
+Also implement its delegate method.
 This delegate method will be called when the Next button in the EditController is pressed.
 In response you should either dismiss the UINavigationController or push a new controller on.
 The below example pushes a blank controller on.
+You can then use the  `session` parameter to [export your photo or video](#exporting-media) at your own convenience.
 ```swift
 extension ViewController: EditControllerDelegate {